fametrano/fametrano.github.io/_pages/about.md

 (Intesa Sanpaolo), Banca Caboto and Monte Paschi Asset Management; he has also been co-founder and managing partner of RiskMap (now StatPro Italia).

+His mom and dad are very proud of him, his wife might share the feeling, but has never disclosed her opinion officially, his daughters and son just don't care, his friends consider him bizzarre, his collegues and students love and hate him depending on their sensitivities and experiences.

 Europass CV: <https://www.ametrano.net/cv/CV-Europass-20200626-Ametrano-EN>
 Two pages CV: <https://www.ametrano.net/cv/FerdinandoAmetranoCV.pdf>